jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

         Diplomatic engagement with all regional stakeholders is what is called for right now.
-We support the current diplomatic efforts to remove chemical weapons and ceasation of their manufacture.
+We support the current diplomatic efforts to remove chemical weapons and cessation of their manufacture.

         We encourage the US and other nations to commit their resources to relieve the suffering of the millions of refugees who have found it